seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

 list median are reconstructible by replaying production's own functions (inv.
 21, 38).
 Recording `reg.day` in the journal is therefore rejected as duplication, and it would move step 7's content-sensitive count for nothing.
+**The decision now has a text dependency, and it is mechanical rather than remembered:** since TZ-15 the caption tells the Boss in his own language that this is «мера дня, а не запрет», so a TZ reopening the veto must repair that sentence in the same change (inv.
+50) — and it cannot forget, because section M pins the caption as one exact string and turns red on any rewrite.

 Two decile tables are on file: the coin-day one in `CryptoReports/TZ-11-exhaustion-threshold-report.md`, the list-median one in the